 To create a protected sequence, open the sequence which you wish to protect, and then select "Export as Protected" from the File menu.
 It will prompt you to select a file name for the protected sequence.
-In S5, protected sequences have a different file extension than regular sequences: .LORPROT versus .LOREDIT
+Protected sequences have a different file extension than regular sequences: .LORPROT versus .LORPDIT

-The ability to create a protected sequence is available only with the Advanced license level or higher.
+The ability to create a protected sequence is only available at the Advanced license level or higher.